President, The CW Television Network

 Pedowitz has also overseen the launch of the network’s first-ever summer schedule, which has continually expanded to include unscripted comedy series such as “Penn & Teller: Fool Us” and “Whose Line Is It Anyway?” as well as the acquisition of several summer scripted series.

 Pedowitz and his team have led The CW in becoming more aggressive in the digital and social media space, creating the industry leading ad-VOD streaming service through The CW app, which is now available on every major OTT platform, offering exclusive streaming of in-season CW series, for free and without need for authentication.
-Pedowitz also oversaw the launch of The CW’s digital channel, CW Seed, with shortform original digital series, including alternative programming, eSports events, and the DC animated series “Constantine” and “Freedom Fighters: The Ray,” as well as hundreds of hours of streaming library content, including comedies, dramas and feature films.
+Pedowitz also oversaw the launch of The CW’s digital channel, CW Seed, with shortform original digital series, including alternative programming, eSports events, and the DC animated series “Constantine” and “Freedom Fighters: The Ray,” as well as over a thousand hours of streaming library content, including comedies, dramas and feature films.